brxken128/dexios/README.md

 Dexios is a fast, secure, and open source command-line encryption tool.
 It's written entirely in Rust and prioritises security, performance and convenience the most.
-It uses modern cryptographic AEADs (XChaCha20-Poly1305, AES-256-GCM, and Deoxys-II-256), with audited backends to ensure the safety and integrity of your data.
+It uses modern cryptographic AEADs (XChaCha20-Poly1305 + AES-256-GCM), with audited backends to ensure the safety and integrity of your data.
 It's extremely easy to use Dexios before uploading your files to a cloud service, to ensure that no prying eyes can read them.